 The mother breathes a sigh of relief.
 Though she is traumatized by her baby’s death, she knows she was responsible for it.
 Did she get away with manslaughter, scot-free?
-To this day she is walking around with her little secret, as are tens of thousands of other women.
+To this day, she is walking around with her little secret, as are tens of thousands of other women.
 In 2017, there were 3600 sudden unexpected infant deaths in the U.S.A.
-Add up the figures for all the years back to the 1960s, in all Western nations, and Europe, and you will probably be close to a million.
+Add up the figures back to the 1960s, in all Western nations and Europe, and you will probably be close to a million.
 Notice we never heard of this ‘syndrome’ before feminists hit the scene.

 Today’s Wikipedia says:

 “Sudden infant death syndrome (SIDS), also known as cot death or crib death, is the sudden unexplained death of a child less than one year of age.
 Diagnosis requires that the death remains unexplained even after a thorough autopsy and detailed death scene investigation.
 SIDS usually occurs during sleep.
 Typically death occurs between the hours of 00:00 and 09:00.
 There is usually no evidence of struggle and no noise produced.
 The exact cause of SIDS is unknown.”